3scale/docker-gateway/README.md

 ### OKD (Openshift-origin 3.11)

-There are multiple approaches to setup 3scale APIcast on Openshift origin.
-The one with yaml file is the common approach to setup 3scale account.
-Another approach is the easiest one where you need to pull 3scale image on local docker repository, then create new application in OKD from docker image by passing required parameters.
-I have used this approach to setup 3scale APIcast on my all in one OKD cluster on AWS.
+Using yaml files is the common approach to configure 3scale APIcast on Openshift origin.
+Another approach is pulling a 3scale image on the local docker repository, then creating a new application in OKD from the Docker image by passing required parameters.
+For example, this latter approach was used to setup 3scale APIcast in OKD cluster on AWS.

 - Pull the 3scale image to your local docker repository.